 Defining the Bullwhip Effect

 The bullwhip effect refers to the shortages and overages businesses face due to the inaccurate assessment of consumer demand based on fear.
-When raw material and component providers experience extreme shifts in demand, you’re seeing the bullwhip effect in action.
+When raw material and component providers experience extreme demand spikes or shifts, you’re seeing the bullwhip effect in action.
 But why does this happen?